 - Spontaneous reversion to breech presentation after a successful ECV occurs in fewer than 5%.

 - It should only be carried out by appropriately trained practitioners where facilities for continuous fetal monitoring, ultrasound and emergency caesarean delivery are available.

 - Women should be advised that ECV can be painful (high pain levels reported in 5%) and the procedure will be stopped if they wish.

-- Beta stimulants (when used to facilitate external cephalic version) increase cephalic presentation in labour and birth, and reduce the caesarean section rate in both nulliparous and multiparous women, but there are insufficient data on adverse effects.
+- Beta stimulants (when used to facilitate external cephalic version by reducing the force required) increase cephalic presentation in labour and birth and reduce the caesarean section rate in both nulliparous and multiparous women; however, there are insufficient data on adverse effects.

-- Insufficient evidence exists to support the use of postural techniques (such as knee to chest), or moxibustion (the burning of Chinese herbal medicine on acupuncture points) as alternatives to ECV.
+- Insufficient evidence exists to support the use of postural techniques (such as knee to chest), or moxibustion (the burning of Chinese herbal medicine on acupuncture points) as alternatives to ECV[15, 16].